apache/incubator-spot/spot-ingest/README.md

 ## Ingestion using Spark Streaming
 A new functionality is now available where the Distributed Collector sends to Kafka cluster already processed files in a comma-separated output (CSV) format.
-Each CSV row corresponds to a table row in the Hive database, so the Streaming Listener consumes batches of CSV messages from the Kafka cluster and registers them in Hive database.
+Each row of the CSV, corresponds to a table row in the Hive database, so the Streaming Listener consumes batches of CSV messages from the Kafka cluster and registers them in Hive database.

 **Distributed Collector**
 <br />
 The role of the Distributed Collector is the same, but instead of processing the data after transmission, it processes it before.
 Distributed Collector tracks a directory backwards for newly created files.
 When a file is detected, it converts it into a comma-separated output (CSV) format and stores the output in the local staging area.
 Then, it reads the CSV file line-by-line and creates smaller chunks of bytes.
 The size of each chunk depends on the maximum request size allowed by Kafka.
-Finally, it serializes each chunk into an Avro-encoded format and publishes them to Kafka cluster.
+Finally, it serializes each chunk into an Avro-encoded format and publishes them to Kafka cluster.<br />
-Due to its architecture, Distributed Collector can run on an edge node of the Big Data infrastructure as well as on a remote host (proxy server, vNSF, etc).
+Due to its architecture, Distributed Collector can run **on an edge node** of the Big Data infrastructure as well as **on a remote host** (proxy server, vNSF, etc).<br />
 Additionally, option `--skip-conversion` has been added.
 If this is enabled, Distributed Collector expects already processed files in the form of CSV.
-So, when it detects one, it does not apply any transformation to it, just splits it into chunks and sends to the Kafka cluster.
+So, when it detects one, it does not apply any transformation to it, just splits it into chunks and sends to the Kafka cluster.<br />
 Distributed Collector publishes to Apache Kafka only the CSV-converted file, and not the original one.
 The binary file remains to the local filesystem of the current host.

 **Streaming Listener**
 <br />
-On the other hand, the Streaming Listener can only run on the central infrastructure.
+On the other hand, Streaming Listener can only run on the central infrastructure.
 It listens to a specific Kafka topic and consumes incoming messages.
 Streaming data is divided into batches (according to a time interval).
 These batches are deserialized by the Listener, according to the supported Avro schema, parsed and registered in the corresponding table of Hive.

 ### Configuration
 Both Distributed Collector and Streaming Listener use the same configuration file as the original Spot Ingest flavor.
-The only addition is unnder the `kafka` section:
+The only addition is under `kafka` section:

     "kafka":{
         "kafka_server":"kafka ip",